 Regular x-rays are not often needed in AML, but a chest x-ray might be done if the doctor thinks there could be a lung infection.

 CT (computed tomography) scan

-	A CT scan is a type of x-ray that gives a detailed picture of the inside of your body.
+A CT scan uses x-rays to make detailed pictures of the inside of your body.
 This test can help tell whether any lymph nodes or organs in your body are swollen.
 This test is not often needed in people with AML.

 MRI (magnetic resonance imaging) scan